stackbit-projects/good-oregano-dc386/content/pages/diagnoseme.md

       Learn how to recognize symptoms, collect family history, understand a patient's background and motivations so you could offer the best treatment for them.

-As the game progresses, more options open up and harder cases will appear.
+      The game starts easy enough, where the choices are pretty simple.
+But, as the game progresses, more options open up and harder cases will appear.

+      In advanced levels, admitting to the hospital won't be enough, you'll also have to give an **exact diagnosis**, and use collected data (tests, imaging, and research) to reach an exact conclusion of the patient's ailment.

-      [Join Us](/diagnoseme/follow_us), GeekyOwls, in the development process and follow this unique game!
+      [Join Us](/diagnoseme/follow_us), in our small studio - GeekyOwls, in the development process and follow this unique game!
     actions: []
     type: section_hero
   - title: recent posts